In the previous two sections we we have seen the following cases:

 Tyndall effect

 • When rays of light pass through a colloidal fluid or suspension, the tiny particles get illuminated due to scattering.
 Because of this, the path of light becomes visible.
-This is called Tyndall effect
+This is called Tyndall effect.• The intensity of scattering depends on the size of particles in the colloid.

 • Some times in the early morning hours, we are able to see this effect among the trees.
 It is shown in the fig. below.
 The path of sun's rays are visible because, the mist particles get illuminated.